 Metrics¶

-Metrics are the core data units in the Guance system used for continuously tracking the state of a system.
-They consist of three parts: a numerical value, a timestamp, and dimensional labels.
-They record quantifiable system characteristics in time series form (such as resource utilization, business throughput), and enable multi-dimensional analysis through labels (such as HOSTs, services, regions), providing precise data support for real-time monitoring, performance optimization, and trend prediction.
+Metrics are the core data units in the Guance system used for continuously tracking system status.
+They consist of three parts: numerical values, timestamps, and dimensional tags.
+They record quantifiable system characteristics (such as resource utilization, business throughput) in the form of time series.
+Through tags (such as host, service, region), they enable multi-dimensional analysis, providing precise data support for real-time monitoring, performance optimization, and trend prediction.

 Data Architecture¶

-The metrics data processing in Guance is divided into three layers:
+Guance's metric data processing is divided into three layers:

 -